 So here are some hard questions for any business that depends on IT:

 - Does it make sense in today’s tech environment to leave things to chance?

 - Can your organization perform and pass a tech stress test?

 - Do you have a business continuity plan in place if the IT system your company depends on goes down?

 - Have you done a cost-benefit analysis of moving your IT operations to the cloud?

-For a full assessment of how to decide it’s time to move to the cloud, download our guide, “When to Move to the Cloud.”
-Packed for of relevant information, including a seven-step checklist, the guide gives you questions to pose prior to and while engaging with a cloud and managed services provider.
+For a full assessment of how to decide it’s time to move to the cloud, check out our guide, “When to Move to the Cloud.”
+Packed with relevant information, including a seven-step checklist, the guide gives you questions to pose prior to and while engaging with a cloud and managed services provider.
 Remember, you don’t have to take a hit, grab the guide now.